mnotin/F9P-Coordinates-Viewer/readme.md

 Before, be sure to check that you have the rights to execute the script.
 If not: `chmod u+x import_tiles.sh`

 Next, in QtCreator open the `qml.qrc` file (right-click > Open in Editor).
 From there, remove any missing files (Remove Missing Files) and select "Add Files".
-Select all the files imported in the "Offline_tiles" folder and select open.
+Select all the tiles imported in the "Offline_tiles" folder and select open.
 Now save and build the project.

 Next time you will launch the application, it will try to load the tiles from the Offline_tiles folder first.